iBlanket/iBlanket/README.md

  - My Contributions and overall activity on here may be limited due to school starting.

 ### ☎️ Contact
- - slaughter.in (domain no hosting - on hiatus)
- - blanket.wtf (domain no hosting)
  - Phone: 443-403-7706
  - Email: fuckblanket@protonmail.com